iamjoshgilman/Encryptopedia/03 - Content/03 - Java.md

 ### Switch Statements

-- "More" efficient way of doing an `if statement`
+- "More efficient" way of doing an `if statement` when there is many if and else statements needed
 - `break` is used as the "fall through" or as an "if"
-- Default
+- Default is not required

 ```java
 import java.util.Scanner;